 After retirement, players can remain on the ballot for 20 years (this will reduce to 10 years from 2030 onwards).
 Those who played in the Major League in any of the last three seasons prior won't be included in the Hall of Fame ballot.

 Both human and AI votes will determine the inductees.
 Players need 80% of the votes to be elected, while those receiving less than 20% will be removed from future considerations.
-Each voter can support up to ten eligible players and as few as none.

 In the PBC, rules aren't set in stone.
 Every GM, regardless of tenure, is encouraged to suggest changes for the betterment of the league.
 Understand that some suggested changes will not get approved; there might not even be agreement that there's a problem.
 This chapter will help outline the process once potential changes have been made public.